eporourke/missing-and-unidentified/README.md

 - The content of the file if I couldn't pull the whole database - for instance if it's just female, white males, clothing details, etc.

 *I am picky about my tools/systems.
 I usually know what I want, and I'll go through and test all kinds of platforms until I find the closest option.
 But usually it's a trade off, and I need to decide what feature I want more than another.

+### Additional branches/forks/repos/directions/etc.

+The Murder Accountability Project provides data on uncleared homicides.
+Interested in layering this data over the NamUS data to explore possible demographic connections.